 • Align the page on the sheet

 On the Layout tab, open the Layout Options pane.
-Under "Align page to sheet", click a cell in the diagram.
+Under "Position", click a cell in the X/Y diagrams.
 You can align pages vertically and horizontally.
-This setting takes the printer margins into account.

 Vertical page alignment is not possible for roll media.